 States, has an unqualified right to give notice of withdrawal from the

-European Union.
+European Union, and has now done so on 20 March 2017.
 As explained in our first section on the Brexit Process,

 under Article 50 of the Treaty on European Union, the giving of

 notice by a Member State is followed by a 2-year period during which an

 agreement on arrangements for withdrawal and for a continuing future

 relationship can be negotiated between the withdrawing State and the EU.